Ninja-Squad/ninja-squad.github.com/_posts/2014-02-25-rest-api-doc-with-asciidoctor-and-gradle.md

 of a REST API is much harder than doing so for a Java API.

 We did some experiments with [Swagger](http://swagger.wordnik.com/), but were not really satisfied with the result.
-It has good points: language and framework-agnostic framework, automatic generation from code and annotations, JSON structure descriptions and examples, possibility to send GET and POST requests directly from the documentation.
+It has good points: language and framework-agnostic specification, automatic generation from code and annotations, JSON structure descriptions and examples, possibility to send GET and POST requests directly from the documentation.

 But its [Spring MVC integration](https://github.com/martypitt/swagger-springmvc) doesn't handle all the signatures of the Spring MVC